Nutrient Content Claims can give you a sales advantage.

 High Level Health Claims

-High Level food label claims imply the nutrient content claim will provide a positive impact on a serious disease, such as:
+High Level Health Claims imply the nutrient content will provide a positive impact on a serious disease or a biomarker of a serious disease, such as:

 – High blood pressure